 Overall Vig

-Bovada is one of the most recognizable names in the offshore sportsbook market, serving U.S. bettors since 2011 as a successor to the well-known Bodog brand.
-Operating outside of U.S. state regulatory frameworks, it occupies a unique space — widely used and generally considered reliable by recreational bettors, but lacking the consumer protections and dispute resolution mechanisms that come with state-licensed operators.
-Its longevity and brand recognition give it a level of trust that many offshore competitors simply don't have, though bettors should understand the inherent tradeoffs of wagering with an unregulated book.
+Bovada is one of the most recognized names in the offshore sportsbook market, serving U.S. bettors since 2011 as a successor to the well-known Bodog brand.
+Operating outside of U.S. state-regulated frameworks, it accepts players from most American states and has built a reputation for reliability and consistent payouts over more than a decade.
+While it lacks the regulatory oversight of licensed domestic books, its long track record and brand recognition give it a level of trust that many offshore competitors simply don't have.

 Vig by Sport